What is the Suzuki method?

 How do I practice with my child?

 Repetition.
 Once a child achieves perfection in a particular passage they either repeat it or forget it.
 Children are fast learners, but they are also fast forgetters.
 Dr. Kataoka stated “listening until we remember is not enough; we must listen until we cannot forget.”
 This is true of practice.
 Ability is proportionate to repetition.
 You have heard the phrase, “practice makes perfect?”
 This is true only when the practice is perfect.
 Allow children to learn musical concepts correctly first and then commit them to memory through repetition.
 Don’t worry I’ll help you with lots of ways to make it fun!
+If I go to the symphony for years and I totally understand how an instrument should sound, but I never pick up an instrument to practice it and make the motions for myself, then I will not be able to play that instrument.
+Repetition is the hands-on action and fun doing of music.

 What changes can I make to help my child progress?